Wednesday 6th September, 2023

 07:35

-Morning all, and yet again it’s a lovely glorious start.
-I had a wonderful night here at Castlerigg Farm; I managed a good six hours of sleep and I’m feeling pretty good except for my right foot, which is still sore after that epic walk from Buttermere yesterday.
-It’s been a very lazy start to make the most of the wonderful facilities; the showers are free and very roomy, so I couldn’t resist having another dip before breakfast.
-Sadly it’s plain old pasta and soup again, but I do have a nice variety of snacks for my walk today to Brown Hills.
+Morning all, and it’s another glorious start.
+I had a wonderful night here at Castlerigg Farm — six solid hours of sleep — and I’m feeling pretty good, apart from my right foot which is still sore after yesterday’s epic walk from Buttermere.
+I’ve had a lazy start, making the most of the excellent facilities; the showers are free and spacious, so I couldn’t resist another dip before breakfast.
+Sadly, it’s plain old pasta and soup again, but at least I’ve got a good variety of snacks to keep me going on the way to Brown Hills.

 08:40

-I’ve been sat here for an hour now, chatting away with fellow campers and just chilling.
-Anyone would think I was on holiday!
-Anyway, I’d best start packing my gear and preparing myself for another hot day of walking on the Lakeland Way.
+I’ve been sat here for an hour now, chatting with fellow campers and just relaxing — anyone would think I was on holiday!
+Still, I’d best start packing up my gear and preparing for another hot day’s walking on the Lakeland Way.

 10:00

 How do you move two horses from a gate?
-They were actually in separate fields but have obviously come together for a good old natter.
-I couldn’t encourage them to move, so in the end I had to climb over a stone wall.
-I hope no one saw this fiasco!
+They were actually in separate fields but had obviously come together for a good old natter.
+I couldn’t persuade them to budge, so in the end I had to climb over a stone wall.
+Hopefully nobody saw this little fiasco!

-I didn’t want to leave the campsite to be honest; I actually hung around long enough for the tent to completely dry and I finally left at 9:30am.
-I’m now on the track heading east from the campsite, where Blencathra dominates the scene ahead.
+I didn’t really want to leave the campsite; in fact, I hung around long enough for the tent to completely dry and eventually set off at 9:30am.
+I’m now on the track heading east from the site, with Blencathra dominating the view ahead.

 10:45

-I’m just sat on a rocky outcrop looking back towards Castle Rigg (the campsite is out of view being on the other side of the ridge).
-Walking over these grassy open fields was a delight this morning, and my feet are certainly thankful for it.
-However, this feeling won’t last for long, a mile away is the beginning of the Old Coach Road, which is a five-mile stony track all the way to Dockray.
-Firstly though, it’s a visit to St John’s Church.
+I’m sitting on a rocky outcrop, looking back towards Castle Rigg (the campsite is out of view on the other side of the ridge).
+Walking over these grassy, open fields was a delight this morning, and my feet are certainly thankful for it.
+However, this feeling won’t last for long: a mile away lies the beginning of the Old Coach Road, a five-mile stony track all the way to Dockray.
+First, though, it’s a visit to St John’s Church.

 11:00

-I’ve just arrived at the church only to find that their tap, on the outside of the building, is “out of order”.
-Yet again I make another silly mistake by expecting things to be as they were on previous visits, just like I did with the shop in Braithwaite.
-I didn’t carry much water with me from the campsite, and I know any water collected from along the Old Coach Road will not be decent, and will be very brown and peaty.
-Thankfully though, the chaps from the hostel/adventure place next door helped me out by topping up my bottles, and after a good chat about all things outdoors, I was soon on my way and heading for St John’s in the Vale.
+I’ve just arrived at the church only to discover that the outside tap is “out of order.”
+Yet again I’ve made the silly mistake of expecting things to be the same as on previous visits — just as I did with the shop in Braithwaite.
+I hadn’t carried much water from the campsite, and I know that anything collected along the Old Coach Road will be poor quality — brown and peaty at best.
+Thankfully, the lads from the hostel/adventure centre next door came to the rescue, topping up my bottles.
+After a good chat about all things outdoors, I was soon on my way again, heading towards St John’s in the Vale.

 11:20

 Selfie time!
-It’s getting very warm now and the shorts are back on; these white legs are sure to sparkle and blind fellow walkers!
-Anyhow, needs must in this heat.
+It’s getting very warm now, so the shorts are back on.
+These white legs are sure to sparkle and blind any fellow walkers passing by!
+Still, needs must in this heat.

 12:15

-After the first half-mile the road is much steeper, and in places very rough, but it soon becomes more bearable underfoot when it levels out beyond the quarries and spoil heaps.
-The worst of the rough sections can be avoided by walking on the grass verge on the left.
+After the first half-mile the road climbs steeply and is rough in places, but it soon becomes more forgiving once it levels out beyond the old quarries and spoil heaps.
+The worst of the rough ground can usually be avoided by keeping to the grassy verge on the left.

-The dominant view from the Old Coach Road is the finest aspect of Blencathra, the southern face bearing its many gills and ridges.
+The dominant view along the Old Coach Road is of Blencathra at its finest, its southern face carved with a dramatic pattern of gills and ridges.

 13:10

 I’m now on Hausewell Brow, a section of the road that rises gently over Threlkeld Common.
-The usual meaning of “hause” is a high pass or col between two mountains; however, in this case it’s probably referring to a high road.
-The “well” is a spring from which the fell ponies are seen here drinking from, while “brow” is referring to the northern slope of Clough Head.
+The usual meaning of “hause” is a high col between two mountains, but here it likely means a high road.
+The “well” is a natural spring from which the fell ponies are seen here drinking from, while “brow” is referring to the northern slope of Clough Head.

 13:20

-I’ve now reached the summit of Hausewell Brow and the highest point of today’s walk.
-I can see the rest of the road ahead skirting below the escarpment of fells as it continues its journey towards Dockray.
-I’m at the two-mile point so there’s three miles to go before reaching tarmac.
-It’s getting very hot now, but I have enough water and thankfully the road is much easier to walk along from this point onwards.
+I’ve now reached the summit of Hausewell Brow — the highest point of today’s walk.
+From here, I can see the Old Coach Road winding below the escarpment of fells as it continues towards Dockray.
+I’m at the two-mile mark, so there are still three miles to go before reaching tarmac.
+It’s getting very hot now, but I’ve got enough water, and thankfully the road becomes much easier to walk along from this point onwards.

 13:50

-It’s always nice to look back and witness the scenery from a different angle.
-Here, a grand view of Clough Head is seen from Barbary Rigg, while the gentle undulation of the road is quite striking.
+It’s always nice to look back and see the scenery from a different angle.
+From Barbary Rigg, there’s a grand view of Clough Head, and the gentle undulation of the road is quite striking.

 14:35

 What a pleasure it is to finally reach smoother ground.
-I’m now marching on down the road towards Dockray.
-However, I’ll be leaving the road just before it reaches the village to take a diversion to visit the wonderful Matterdale Church.
+I’m now marching down the road towards Dockray, but I’ll be leaving it just before the village to take a diversion and visit the wonderful Matterdale Church.

 14:50

 It’s worth noting that Matterdale Church is the furthest point, as the crow flies, from Ravenglass on the Lakeland Way.
-From the church you are officially heading back to Ravenglass.
+From the church, you are officially heading back towards Ravenglass.

 15:45

-I arrived at the Royal Hotel just before 3pm, only to find that they stopped serving meals at “2:15pm”!
-Never mind though, a pint of Pepsi and ice water, crisps and a packet of pork scratchings will do for this adventurer.
-It was also a great opportunity to freshen up, relax, and to charge all my batteries.
-Thanks to the Royal for allowing me to do so.
+I arrived at the Royal Hotel just before 3 pm, only to find that they had stopped serving meals at 2:15 pm!
+Never mind, though — a pint of Pepsi, some ice water, crisps, and a packet of pork scratchings will do for this adventurer.
+It was also a great opportunity to freshen up, relax, and charge all my batteries.
+Many thanks to the Royal for allowing me to do so.

 17:15

-It was 4:30pm when I left the hotel, and I’m now on the path through Gowbarrow Park and following the cascades all the way down to the Lake District’s most popular waterfall, Aira Force.
+It was 4:30 pm when I left the hotel, and I’m now on the path through Gowbarrow Park, following the cascades all the way down to the Lake District’s most popular waterfall, Aira Force.

-The view from the upper stone bridge, which spans over the main waterfall, is spectacular.
-Seen rising from the lower bridge are the steep steps that I’ll be taking to the final section of my walk.
+The view from the upper stone bridge, spanning above the main waterfall, is spectacular.
+From here, I can see the steep steps rising from the lower bridge — the ones I’ll be taking for the final section of my walk today.

 17:30

 The walk down from Dockray to Aira Force was delightful.
-It was also nice to walk in some shade and escape the heat for once.
-I’ve just arrived at the lower stone bridge at the foot of the main waterfall, and there’s two ladies swimming in the main pool which is rather nice.
-It was also nice to see the area not too busy, as it can get overcrowded at times.
+It was also nice to walk in some shade and escape the heat for a while.
+I’ve just arrived at the lower stone bridge at the foot of the main waterfall, and two ladies are swimming in the pool — quite a pleasant sight, indeed.
+It is also nice to see the area not too crowded, as it can get very busy at times.

-The two ladies caught up with me as I was taking so long to climb the steep steps to the car park above.
-After a brief exchange of banter, they asked if I wanted to go for a swim with them “down at the lake”.
-Now, two beautiful women ask you to join them for an evening swim, I stink, I’m hot, I’m tired, and I’m sick of carrying this bloody heavy rucksack!
-So, guess what I said?
-Yes you guessed it, I said no and I continued on my miserable way.
-What a boring sod they must have thought!
+The two ladies caught up with me while I was taking my time climbing the steep steps to the car park above.
+After a brief exchange of banter, they asked if I wanted to join them for a swim “down at the lake.”
+Now, two lovely women invite you for an evening swim, and here I am: stinking, hot, tired, and fed up with this bloody heavy rucksack.
+So, guess what I did?
+Yes, I said no and trudged on.
+I’m sure they thought I was a boring sod!

 17:50

-I’m now walking along the path that traverses through Glencoyne Park, which is an ancient deer park that flanks the northern shore of Ullswater.
-The path is easy to follow but it’s well overgrown on each side, mainly with tall bracken which is now starting to turn brown.
-Cattle roam free here and tend to walk along this path, churning it up and leaving presents along the way!
+I’m now walking along the path through Glencoyne Park, an ancient deer park that runs along above the northern shore of Ullswater.
+The path is easy to follow, but it’s overgrown on both sides with tall bracken, which is beginning to turn brown.
+Cattle roam freely here and often wander along the path, churning it up and leaving the occasional “present” behind!

 18:15

-It’s getting hazy now and I’m starting to lose the light in Glencoyne Park.
-I’m over halfway along the path and I’ve just stopped to collect some water from Far Swan Beck, and then it’ll be a final push to Brown Hills where I’ll be spending the night.
-Ullswater of course dominates the scene, but the distant fells are still identifiable through the haze.
+It’s getting hazy now, and the light is starting to fade in Glencoyne Park.
+I’m over halfway along the path and have just stopped to collect some water from Far Swan Beck.
+After that, it’ll be a final push to Brown Hills, where I’ll be spending the night.
+Ullswater dominates the view, but the distant fells are still visible through the haze.

 19:45

-That last steep climb to Brown Hills was a right killer.
-It was very hot and my energy levels were running very low at the end.
-It seemed to go on forever, and at one point I was crawling!
-I reached the summit at 7pm, exactly the same time I arrived at the campsite the night before.
-I quickly pitched up, took my boots off, and simply just collapsed in the tent.
-I’ve been laid here since then, and I’ve not even unpacked anything yet.
-Anyway, it was worth it, just look at that view over Ullswater!
-What a great place to spend the night and to have my first Lakeland Way wild camp.
+That last steep climb to Brown Hills was a proper killer.
+It was very hot, and by the end my energy levels were almost gone.
+The climb seemed endless, and at one point I felt like I was crawling!
+I reached the summit at 7 pm, the same time I arrived at the campsite the night before.
+I quickly pitched my tent, kicked off my boots, and simply collapsed inside.
+I’ve been lying here ever since, not even unpacking anything yet.
+Still, it was worth it — just look at that view over Ullswater!
+What a fantastic spot for my first Lakeland Way wild camp.

-Well that was another hot day on my Lakeland journey.
-Apparently the forecast for tomorrow is warm, with high cloud and “extensive” haze, so I’m expecting it being a little cooler but not a good camera day.
+It’s been another hot day on my Lakeland journey.
+The forecast for tomorrow predicts warmth, high cloud, and “extensive” haze, so I’m expecting it to be a little cooler, though not ideal for photos.

 Day 6